Debbie Rowe

-Deborah Jeanne Rowe (born December 6, 1958) is an American nurse.
-She is known for being the second wife of pop musician Michael Jackson, with whom she had two children.
+Deborah Jeanne Rowe (born December 6, 1958) is a medical assistant based in the United States who famously became the second wife of pop musician Michael Jackson, with whom she mothered two children.

 Early life

-Debbie Rowe was born on December 6, 1958, in Spokane, Washington, to Barbara Chilcutt and Gordon Rowe.
+Deborah Jeanne Rowe was born on December 6, 1958, in Spokane, Washington, to Barbara Chilcutt and Gordon Rowe.
 Her father divorced her mother a few weeks before her second birthday.
 She was raised by her mother, a few aunts, and her maternal grandmother.

 Personal life

 First marriage

 Rowe married Richard Edelman in 1982 and converted to Judaism.
 The couple divorced six years later.

 Relationship with Michael Jackson

 Rowe met Michael Jackson while working as an assistant in Arnold Klein's dermatology office, where Jackson was being treated for vitiligo.
 She recalled that after Jackson's divorce from Lisa Marie Presley in 1996, he was upset that he might never become a father.
 Rowe, a longtime Jackson fan, proposed to bear his children.
-In an interview with Playboy, Lisa Marie stated that during her marriage to Jackson, he knew that Rowe wanted to have his children and that Rowe had "a crush on him".
+In an interview with Playboy, Lisa Marie said that during her marriage to Jackson, he knew that Rowe wanted to have his children and that Rowe had "a crush on him".